heades/cut-fill-agda/README.md

 ## Files

 - [ prelude.agda ]( prelude.agda ) contains basic definitions used throughout the development.
-- [ Dial2Sets.agda ]( Dial2sets.agda ) is the definition of the basic dialectica category.
+- [ Dial2Sets.agda ]( Dial2sets.agda ) contains the definition of the basic dialectica category.
+- [ FullLinCat.agda ]( FullLinCat.agda ) contains all of the constructions used in the proof that Dial2Sets is a full linear category.